Khoi-Nguyen-Xuan/Torus_Bump_Generation/README.md

-# Torus Generation with continuous variation options
+# Torus Generation with continuous variations

 The script is located in `torus_generation.ipynb`, provided in Jupyter Notebook format.
 I recommended to run this notebook in local IDE, because some required libraries cannot be installed in Google Colab.